frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/google_contacts.md

 # Google Contacts Integration

 ERPNext provides an integration with Google Contacts in order for all users to synchronize their Google Contacts with ERPNext.
+The following should be noted when creating new contacts in ERPNext from Google Contacts:
+- All the contacts present in Google Contacts will be synchronized to ERPNext.
+- If any of the Google Contacts has multiple Email IDs associated with it, new ERPNext contacts will be created each Email ID.

 ## How to set up Google Contacts Integration